Rentecarlo is a trading name of the data controller EUI Limited (Registered Number 02686904). EUI Limited is part of Admiral Group plc.

 An acceptable caller is:

 To ensure an efficient and speedy claim process we will take instruction from anybody named on the policy or any other person you have confirmed as an acceptable caller.
-All claims are administered by EUI Ltd.

 Apart from ourselves, other companies that may have access to your data include: